Skip to main content

 How to get rid of constipation

-Constipation is a common reason for patients to consult me as a GP.
-It's often a long-term problem, which can be helped by making changes to your level of physical activity as mentioned above.
-But if you're unwell for another reason, you may have a fever (which makes you lose more fluid), be less active, go off your food and take medicine such as strong painkillers, which can all lead to constipation.
+Constipation is a common reason for people to see their doctor.
+It's often a long-term problem, which can be helped by making changes to your level of physical activity, as mentioned above.
+But if you're unwell for another reason, you may have a fever - which makes you lose more fluid - be less active, go off your food and take medicine such as strong painkillers, which can all lead to constipation.

 Bowel movements and IBS

 Irritable bowel syndrome (IBS) can cause bloating and tummy pain as well as constipation, diarrhoea or a combination of the two.
-It's a 'functional' bowel problem - there's no abnormality in the structure of any individual bit of your gut but the various parts don't work smoothly together.
+It's a functional bowel problem.
+This means there's no abnormality in the structure of any individual bit of your gut, but the various parts don't work smoothly together.

-Lifestyle changes and medication can help - you may need a referral to a dietician to help find foods that don't cause symptoms but still allow you to get all the nutrients you need.
-Never assume your symptoms are down to IBS if you've never had them before - speak to your doctor, who may arrange investigations to exclude other causes.
+Lifestyle changes and medication can help.
+You may be referred to a dietitian to help find foods that don't cause symptoms, but still allow you to get all the nutrients you need.
+Never assume your symptoms are down to IBS if you've never had them before.
+Speak to your doctor, who may arrange investigations to exclude other causes.

 Causes of diarrhoea

-However, a change in your bowel habit that doesn't settle, or that's accompanied by any 'red flag' symptoms, should always be checked out by your doctor.
+Yellow box However, changes in your poos or going to the toilet that do not settle, or that are accompanied by any 'red flag' symptoms, should always be checked out by your doctor.
 That's because it could be a warning sign of cancer of the bowel.
 Symptoms to look out for include:

 • Losing weight without meaning to.